U-M Retakes Record for World’s Smallest Computer

 This computer, which is just .3mm x .3mm.
 To give some scale, you could fit dozens of them on the edge of a piece of rice.

 The simple answer here is that small computers can fit into small spaces.
 In addition, they have greater functionality than a simple sensor.
 A computer this small is possible of being placed inside the eye to detect pressure and gather information.
 The University of Michigan also mentioned that these computers could potentially be placed inside tiny snails to help improve research.

 While these ideas are interesting, the real excitement for many will be in the related advancements they allow.
 Creating tiny computers requires engineers to come up with new ways to design circuits and use less power.
 What is learned here will be used in the designs of many future computing systems.

 The more learned about tiny computing, the more advancements we will see in the future of smartphones.
 As well as other devices that require advanced technology in smaller spaces.

 David Blaauw is a professor who is co-leading the project, and in an email statement said the following of these super-small computers.
 “We are about 10x smaller so we can fit in smaller spaces.
 Also, the IBM computer can’t sense its environment – it can send a code identifying itself but it does not sense its physical environment.”

 The point here is that no matter how small a computer can get, it has to serve a function in order to be useful.
-Fortunately, there are endless ways that small computers can be used, and as they get more and more advanced, those options will only expand.
+Fortunately, there are endless ways that small computers can be used, and as they get more and more advanced.
 With the size of this computer, it is easy to see how computers could be put inside the human body to monitor different aspects of your health.

 As these computers become more powerful (they are still extremely limited compared to a traditional device), they will be able to serve more and more functions.
 Tiny computers are programed with very specific tasks so they can only really do a small number of things.
 Of course, it just takes having different code developed and loaded on to change the tasks that are possible.